lit-mod-viz/narrative-time-space/annotator-guidelines.md

 Perceptible time changes (those that break the continuity of the story.

-Look for explicit temporal markers that situate events or scenes at points or spans on the narrative timeline.
-A marker may establish an absolute or relative point in time ("May 5th," "a few days later"), symbolically position an event in time ("the first time X happened," "before X...now Y"), or circumscribe an event's duration.
-All markers may be precise or vague, and operate on varying levels of time granularity.
+Look for explicit evocations of time that situate scenes or events at points or spans on the narrative timeline.
+A temporal marker may establish an absolute or relative point in time ("May 5th," "a few days later"), symbolically position an event in time ("the first time X happened," "before X...now Y"), or circumscribe an event's duration.
+All markers may be precise or vague, and operate on varying levels of time granularity, from seconds to decades.

+**Breaching narrative levels**

+When such cues are employed to fix the chronology of events within the same narrative level, they
 Time changes are straightforward to note when events occur within the same narrative level.
 What if narrative levels are breached?